X-I-A/xia-tutorial-api-01/Readme.md

 ### Define your own data model

-In order to use your own data model, you just need to focus on kernel code.
+In order to use your own data model, you just need to focus on application logic.

 1. Adapting data models in models directory
 2. Importing defined models into config.py